Guide To Alaska Mileage Plan MVP Gold 75K Status

 MVP Gold 75K status automatically gets you oneworld Emerald status, which I’d consider to be the most valuable alliance-wide status out there.
 For context, MVP Gold 100K and MVP Gold 75K members receive the same oneworld status tier.
 This offers various benefits when traveling on any of the over dozen oneworld airlines, including priority check-in, priority boarding, and more.

 As a oneworld Emerald member you’ll also get access to most oneworld first & business class lounges when traveling on long haul international flights.
-This includes everything from American Flagship Lounges, to the Qantas First Lounge LAX.
+This includes some amazing lounges, including everything from American Flagship Lounges, to the Qantas First Lounge LAX.

 Complimentary Premium Class seating

 Mileage Plan MVP Gold 75K members receive complimentary Premium Class seating for them and up to one companion on the same reservation at the time of booking, subject to availability.
-The only exception is that if you’re on a Saver fare (Alaska’s basic economy), you’re not eligible to assign a Premium Class seat for free.
+The only exception is that if you’re on a Saver fare (Alaska’s basic economy), you’re only eligible to assign a Premium Class seat on the day of departure.

 Premium Class is Alaska’s extra legroom economy seating, typically in the front of the economy cabin and at exit rows, and it generally offers several extra inches of legroom.
 Furthermore, Premium Class offers complimentary alcoholic drinks, including beer, wine, and cocktails.